Texas Sheet Cake Cookies

 - Oil: Canola or vegetable oil will work fine.

-- Cocoa Powder: You can use natural or dutch processed in this recipe as we’re only using it for the frosting.
-I used Hershey’s unsweetened cocoa powder.
+- Cocoa Powder: You can use natural or Dutch-processed cocoa powder in this recipe, as we're only using it for the frosting.
+I used Ghiradelli's unsweetened cocoa powder.

 How To Make Texas Sheet Cake Cookies